What is the purpose of an employee mentorship program?

 “Sometimes the most appropriate mentor will be somebody within your profession who’s doing what the more junior employee wants to be doing,” he says.

-“Or it can be somebody who’s completely unconnected to the profession, but who perhaps has a lot of experience in general business and can bring the mentee a completely different perspective and broaden their business understanding.”
+“Or it can be somebody who isn’t connected to the profession, but who perhaps has a lot of experience in general business and can bring the mentee a different perspective and broaden their business understanding.”

 When done right, professional mentoring can be a win-win-win situation:

-- Productivity is up to 2.5 times higher in organisations with employee-development programs.
+- Productivity is up to 2.5 times higher in organisations with employee-development programs

 Here are some important tips to establishing a successful program within your organisation:

 - Secure leadership support early: “I always start with leadership teams, because you’ll often find people there who could do with mentoring as well,” Westney says.
-“It can be good to get perhaps external mentors for leadership team members so they can see the value in it, and then they can be role models and advocates for mentoring when it comes to more junior staff members.”
+“It can be good to get external mentors for leadership team members so they can see the value in it, and then they can be role models and advocates for mentoring when it comes to more junior staff members.”

 Ultimately, Westney urges HR professionals not to approach their mentoring program too rigidly or seriously.

-“I know a lot of organisations at the moment that are experimenting with things like random coffee dates, where you get matched with somebody in the organisation you don’t know and you have to go and have a coffee with them.
+“I know a lot of organisations that are experimenting with things like coffee dates, where you get matched with somebody in the organisation you don’t know and you have to go and have a coffee with them.